Malta Dockyard

 A Maltese shipyard worker heads home on his bicycle after a day's work on in Cospicua.

 Malta Dockyard was an important naval base in the Grand Harbour in Malta in the Mediterranean Sea.
-The infrastructure which is still in operation is now operated by Palumbo Shipyards.
+The shipyard infrastructure is still in operation and is now operated by Palumbo Shipyards.

 History

 Pre-1800

 The Knights of Malta established dockyard facilities within the Grand Harbour to maintain their fleet of galleys.
 These were spread between the cities of Senglea, Cospicua and Vittoriosa.